jovanjenjic/react-lightweight-calendar/README.md

   - `WEEK_IN_PLACE`: Display the calendar in a week view without a timeline.
 It is intended for grouping elements based on the start time interval.
 It can only be used to show the schedule of elements by hours
   - `DAY_IN_PLACE`: Display the calendar in a day view without a timeline.
 It is intended for grouping elements based on the start time interval.
 It can only be used to show the schedule of elements by hours

-- `currentDate` _(required)_: The current date displayed on the calendar in the format 'YYYY-MM-DD'.
+- `currentDate` _(REQUIRED, DEFAULT: now)_: The current date displayed on the calendar in the format 'YYYY-MM-DD'.

 - `setCurrentDate`: A callback function that is called when the current date is changed.
 It receives the new date as a parameter.
+If not sent, the navigation will not be visible

 - `activeTimeDateField` _(required)_: The field based on which the events will be positioned on the calendar.
 It can be any time date field from the `data` array.
 It can also be an interval separated by a '-'. (`startTime`, `endTime`, `createdAt`, `updatedAt`, `startTime-endTime`, `createdAt-updated`...)